Skip to content

 Any suspicious activity such as unusual orders or transactions which suggest that chemicals might be used to manufacture illegal drugs must be reported.

-To make a CSAR please complete a chemical suspicious activity report form ( 92 KB ) and email it to our Chemical Control Team: cct@nca.gov.uk
+To submit a CSAR please complete a chemical suspicious activity report form ( 92 KB ) and email it to our Chemical Control Team: cct@nca.gov.uk.

 Confidentiality of CSARs